Contact

 Further surveys on request

-As a teacher or student, you can address specific survey requests to the evaluation officer .
-I will be happy to check the feasibility and advise you personally.
+As a lecturer or a student, you can put forward specific survey requests to the evaluation officer .
+I will be happy to assess whether they are feasible and advise you personally.

 Zum Seitananfang scrollen Scroll to the top of the page